matLogh/CCM/README.md

 matus.balogh@cern.ch

-Prerequisities: ROOT (see https://root.cern.ch/building-root), tested on ROOT6.18 The code is rather hard to read, but if you miss some functionality, let me know.
-Description of the algorithm is given in the NIM A paper, copy is in this repo.
+Prerequisities: ROOT (see https://root.cern.ch/building-root), tested on ROOT6.18 I admit, the code is rather hard to read and now a bit older, but if you miss some functionality, let me know.
+Description of the algorithm is given in the NIM A paper: https://www.sciencedirect.com/science/article/pii/S0168900221003521

 # Implementation